LTUC/amman-prep-d14/Class-06/facilitator/README.md

   }
   ```

-  - If the `condition` becomes `false`, statement within the loop stops executing and control passes to the statement following the loop.
+  - If the `condition` becomes `false`, the statement within the loop stops executing and control passes to the statement following the loop.

-- For Example, print in console the number from 1 to 9:
+- For Example, print in the console the number from 1 to 9:

   ```js
   var i = 1;